tkintscher/ZWave2HomeKit/README.md

 When adding the container, ensure that

- * "Execute container using high privilege" is activated (necessary for accessing the Z-Wave device, as Synology's interface does not allow configuring passthrough of single devices),
+ * "Execute container using high privilege" is activated (necessary for accessing the Z-Wave device; Synology's interface does not allow passthrough of individual USB devices),
  * some directory on the NAS is bound to `/config`,
  * and environment variables are set as desired (see above).